 Will Mice Eat Through Spray Foam?

-When you notice signs of mice inside your home, follow these steps to eliminate them quickly.
-Of course, the best way to get rid of mice is to prevent their entry in the first place; we have tips for that, too!
+When you notice signs of pests or mice inside your home, we suggest following these steps to get rid of them fast.
+Of course, the best way to get rid of mice is to eliminate their entry point in the first place; we have tips for that, too!

 1. Identify and Seal Entry Points

-Look for gaps and openings that allow mice or rats to enter the home.
-If you’ve spotted mice for the first time, the rodents’ nest is likely still outdoors; sealing entry points will prevent them from reentering or others from following them inside.
+Look for gaps, cracks, and openings that are points for mice or rats to enter your home.
+If you haven’t previously spotted mice, the nest is probably still outdoors; sealing entry points will prevent them from reentering or others from following them inside.
 Effective methods include using high-quality sealants, replacing insulation (where necessary), and adding physical barriers like steel wool and metal sheeting.
 These materials are all difficult for mice to chew through – but don’t put it past them.

 2. Set Mouse Traps

-Snap traps capture and kill mice; if you prefer taking a humane approach, purchase live traps instead.
-Place traps in areas where you’ve seen them moving, areas with mouse droppings, or near suspected food sources.
+Equipment like snap traps will capture and kill mice; if you prefer taking a humane approach, purchasing live traps are a great alternative.
+Put these traps in places where you have seen mice already or areas with mouse droppings.

 3. Move Food and Nesting Materials

-Mice are motivated by food and shelter, just like us!
-Removing these incentives substantially reduces their activity.
-Clean up crumbs and spills, seal dry foods in airtight containers, and remove clutter from basements and attics, as mice often use random material to make nests.
+Just like any animal, mice are motivated by food and shelter.
+Getting rid these will reduce their activity.
+Clean up food crumbs or spills and remove any clutter from basements and attics, as mice often use random material to make their nests.

-What else can you use to keep mice away?
-Some homeowners use peppermint oil, a hot pepper spray, or other pest repellents to deter mice.
+Some homeowners use peppermint oil, a hot pepper spray, or other pest repellents to force mice to leave their homes.
 These methods may not be effective in all situations, but if you have a persistent pest, they may be worth trying to reduce the problem.

 You can do more than fill mouse holes with spray foam insulation.
 It’s an excellent, versatile thermal barrier and a smart investment for energy- and cost-conscious homeowners.
 Find out how insulation can enhance your comfort and lower energy bills, starting with a free estimate.
 Contact your local Koala Insulation today to get started!